pic

 The centre-piece for festival concerts, The Ham marquee provides a comfortable seated venue for three first class concerts each and every day of the festival – lunchtime, afternoon and evening.
 Most concerts feature a headline act playing 60-90 minutes plus a support act playing 30-40 minutes before an interval.

-Richard Thompson, Sharon Shannon, Dervish, Flook, Steve Knightley, Banter, The Rheingans Sisters, Kerr Fagan Van Eyken.… the list is still growing.
+Richard Thompson, Steve Knightley, Sharon Shannon, John Tams, Flook, The East Pointers, Dervish, Katherine Priddy, Leveret, Jon Boden & the Remnant Kings, Gnoss, Banter, Kerr Fagan Van Eyken.… the list is still growing.

 tickets